 This is an intermediate level course designed to provide students with the basic skills to author HTML web pages.
-Students will learn to code HTML, incorporate images in web pages and embed various types of media.
-Web page layout with CSS, JavaScript and CGI forms will also be covered.
-An emphasis will be placed on emerging XHTML and XML technologies.
+Students will learn to code HTML, incorporate images into web pages and embed various types of media.
+All aspects of authoring with CSS will be covered including formatting, design and layout, using a code editor.
+In addition, an overview of digital image editing as it relates to web design will be introduced.